Unleash/unleash/website/docs/feature-flag-tutorials/python/examples.md

 ![From your flag page in Unleash, you go to Settings and edit the settings for your flag called 'feature information'.](/img/python-ex-flag-settings.png)

-In the Settings view, click on the edit button.
+In the Settings view, there's an edit button with pencil icon.
 This will take us to the ‘Edit Feature toggle’ form.

 Turn on the impression data and then save it.
 Events will now be emitted every time the feature flag is triggered.